Law enforcement in Bangladesh: Rapid Action Battalion

 Rapid Action Battalion is a law enforcement force.
 It was created through the Armed Police Battalion (Amendment) Act in 2003.
 The force is composed of members of Bangladesh Police, Bangladesh Army, Bangladesh Navy, and Bangladesh Air Force.
 Rapid Action Battalion has been criticized by the media and human rights organizations for extrajudicial killings.
-The force has been successfully used against Islamic militants in Bangladesh Human Rights organizations have referred to Rapid Action Battalion as a "government death squad.
+The force has been successfully used against Islamic militants in Bangladesh Human Rights organizations have referred to Rapid Action Battalion as a "government death squad".

 Ansar and Village Defence Party

 Bangladesh Ansar and Village Defence Party are a disciplined law enforcement agency.It was formed through the passage of Ansar Act 1948 in the East Bengal Legislative Assembly.
 From 1948 to 1971, when Bangladesh was part of Pakistan, the Ansar force was under the control of National Service Board.
 After the Independence of Bangladesh, it was placed under the Ministry of Home Affairs in 1973.
 In 1976, the Village Defence Party were created.
 In 1980 a separate cadre was established in the Bangladesh Civil Service for Ansars.
-They were declared a disciplined force through he passage of Ansar Bahini, Battalion Ansar, Village Defence Party Acts in the parliament of Bangladesh in 1995.
+They were declared a disciplined force through the passage of Ansar Bahini, Battalion Ansar, Village Defence Party Acts in the parliament of Bangladesh in 1995.